-- Pupils may only use approved e-mail accounts on the school system. - Pupils must immediately tell a teacher if they receive offensive e-mail. - Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission. - E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper. - The forwarding of chain letters is not permitted. - Children are to be made aware of any new e-safety provision. - E-safety is a topic which is taught regularly across the school year.
+- Pupils may only use approved e-mail accounts on the school system. - Pupils must immediately tell a teacher if they receive offensive e-mails. - Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission. - E-mail sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper. - The forwarding of chain letters is not permitted. - Children are to be made aware of any new e-safety provision. - E-safety is a topic which is taught regularly across the school year.

-Published content and the school web site
+Published content and the school website

-The contact details on the Web site should be the school address, e-mail and telephone number.
-Staff or pupils personal information will not be published.
-The headteacherl takes overall editorial responsibility and ensure that content is accurate and appropriate.
+The contact details on the website are limited to the school address, e-mail and telephone number.
+The only personal information for staff and governors given out are their names.
+Pupils are only ever referred to by their first name.
+The headteacher takes overall editorial responsibility and ensures that the content is accurate and appropriate.